Trevor20/SQL-PowerBI-Portfolio/projects/Project5-CoffeeRetailAnalysis/README.md

 ## ➡️ Project Approach

 ### 1. Extract, Transform, Load, and Analysis using MySQL
-1. Created a SQL database and tables, and loaded data from CSV files into the database using Table Data Import Wizard.
+1. Created a SQL database and loaded the CSV datasets using Table Data Import Wizard.
 2. Cleaned data by addressing incorrect date formats, replaced redundant text-based values with Unique ids to initiate faster querying through relational joins.
 3. Deleted unnecessary columns to increase efficiency of data structure.
-4. Added primary and foreign keys to build a star-schema like relational design
+4. Build a star schema with primary and foreign key relationships.
 5. Conducted initial data analysis using SQL queries, including CTEs, Joins and window functions.

 ### 2. Data Visualatization Using Power BI
-Connected Power BI to MySQL Database through Direct Query and build the following visuals
+Connected Power BI to MySQL Database via Direct Query and built the following visuals
-1. Overview - Summary of relevant KPIs like total sales, best product and best store
+1. Overview - Summary of relevant KPIs like total sales, best product and best store.
-2. Product analysis - Understand the distribution of demand, amount sold and gross profils accross different coffee brands
+2. Product analysis - To understand demand, amount sold and gross profils accross different coffee brands.
-3. Time-series analysis - graphs that show the transactions over time, allows the viewer to see peak hours/days
+3. Time-series analysis - Visuals that show monthly and weekday transaction patterns.
-4. Store analysis - To compared managers performance across stores
+4. Store analysis - To compared managers performance across stores.
-5. Customer analysis - To understand most popular products and where gender had an impact on discounts and sales
+5. Customer analysis - To indentify top customers and gender-wise discount analysis.

 ## 🏆 Final Insights
-- Monday and Friday has the most rush for coffee, probably due to the fact that those are the start and end of the work week
-- There doesnt seem to be a significant difference in net sales and profit across all stores, all stores have gross profit close to the overall average
-- Colombian coffee is the most popular while Hail is the city with most transactions
+- ☕ Colombian coffee is the best-selling product, and Hail is the highest performing city.
-- Net sales increases as total discount increases.
-This indicates that providing discounts at the right time is beneficial to the overall sales
+- 📆 Sales spike on Monday and Friday, likely due to start/end of workweek.
+- 🏪 All stores perform similarly in gross profit, indicating consistent operations.
+- 📈 Discounts have a positive correlation with net sales, especially among female customers.
+- 🕵️‍♀️ Top 5 customers alone contribute significantly to total revenue, highlighting potential for loyalty programs.